openjs-foundation/cross-project-council/CPC-CHARTER.md

 Leadership roles in OpenJS Foundation will be peer elected representatives of the community.

-For election of persons (such as the CPC Chairperson), a multiple-candidate method should be used, such as:
+For election of persons (such as the CPC Chair), a multiple-candidate method should be used, such as:

 * [Condorcet][] or
 * [Single Transferable Vote][]